 $session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri “https://outlook.office365.com/powershell-liveid/” -Credential $cred -Authentication Basic -AllowRedirection

-- Enter the Office 365 global account credentials in the opened window.
+- Enter the Microsoft 365 global account credentials in the opened window and click on OK.

 - Now, run this final command to connect Exchange Online to PowerShell.